thejoshwolfe/poaf/README.md

 The `file_contents` is the file contents of the item.
 The fields `name`, `header_metadata`, and `footer_metadata` are explained in their own sections below.

-Then if Streaming is enabled, the Data Region contains the following structure once:
+Then if Streaming and the Index are both enabled and `compression_method_supports_eof` is not set (see `ArchiveHeader`), the Data Region contains the following structure once:

 ```
 struct DataRegionSentinel = {